 Farm tenancies for a pound, controversial views on farming subsidies, ‘pricing out’ upland farmers – the National Trust hasn’t held back from headlines this year.
 (Updating Aug 17, Sept 19, Jan 20 infinitum)

-A quarter of a century ago, I worked for the trust as an assistant land agent (qualifying as a rural chartered surveyor) in the Thames and Chiltern region.
-Great fun drawing up chalkland Countryside Stewardship projects, designing and installing dairy farm effluent schemes and restoring parkland, complete with iron railings, in west London.
+A quarter of a century ago, I worked for the trust as an assistant land agent (to then qualify as a rural chartered surveyor) in the Thames and Chilterns region.
+Drawing up Countryside Stewardship projects in Wiltshire, designing and installing effluent schemes on Oxfordshire dairy farms and restoring grazed parkland, complete with iron railings, in west London.

-Heady days in a surreal, unworldly form of arguably ‘uncommercial’ surveying I’ll never forget.
+Heady days in a surreal, and arguably, ‘uncommercial’ world.

-Of course the trust is not like any ordinary charity.
-It has its own Acts of Parliament, holds land inalienably and is not required to act in its members’ interest but must ‘promote the permanent preservation of land for benefit of the nation’.
-We could all argue over the differences of preservation versus conservation till the cows (or hefted Herdwick sheep*) come home.
+Of course the trust is not any ordinary charity.
+It has its own Acts of Parliament, holds land inalienably, and is not required to act in its members’ interest but ‘promote the permanent preservation of land for benefit of the nation’.
+We could all argue over the thorny differences around preservation and conservation till the hefted Herdwick sheep come home.

-It can take a far sighted view in seeking long term ‘tough choice’ public benefits rather than just reflecting short term ‘fired up’ public opinion.
+The trust can take a far-sighted view in long term ‘tough choice’ public benefits rather than just reflecting short term ‘fired up’ public opinion.
 A braver than average charity – its trustees rejected a members’ resolution to only vaccinate badgers in 2013 and bombed an auction to buy a farm.

-Their director general threw the cat among the pigeons this month when she announced that, ‘to reverse decades of damage to the countryside’, farmers should only be rewarded for managing land in a nature friendly way while insisting that there is no conflict between maintaining an ability to grow food and look after nature.
+Latterly, various director generals have enjoyed the limelight.
+One announced that, ‘to reverse decades of damage to the countryside’, farmers should only be rewarded for managing land in a nature-friendly way while insisting there is no conflict between maintaining an ability to grow food and look after nature.

-OK, with shifting baselines of Beatrix Potter’s landscape versus habitat, it could be time for change in some areas but there’s no need to grab too many gimmicky headlines that risk losing traction with farm tenants and land managers tied into a challenging transition post-subsidy, pre-ELMS era.
+Yes, with shifting baselines of Beatrix Potter’s landscape versus habitat, it is time for change in some areas but there’s no need to grab too many gimmicky headlines that risk losing traction with farm tenants and land managers tied into a challenging transition post-subsidy, pre-ELMS era.

-Postscript Aug 2017.
+Postscript Jan 18.
 The letting of a grouse moor to a progressive tenant is an opportunity to set a new model of how upland management practices can be improved while not fearing backlash from those ethically against any form of fieldsport, while also being able to manage or even face down a grandee such as Lord Bragg (2019).